General linear models

 ggplot2::labs(x = "Fitted values", y = "Residuals")

-Figure 16: Residual plot showing the relationship between fitted values and residuals, with the red line representing zero residuals indicating an ideal model fit, and the black line indicating the smoothed conditional mean of residuals, with the shaded region representing the confidence interval of this estimate.
+Figure 19: Residual plot showing the relationship between fitted values and residuals, with the dashed black line representing zero residuals, indicating an ideal model fit, and the red line indicating the smoothed conditional mean of residuals, with the shaded region representing the confidence interval of this estimate.

 Code